NoxArt/SublimeText2-FTPSync/README.md

 SublimeText2-FTPSync
 ====================

 Simple and free plugin for FTP syncing.
-Just hit the _save_ and it's upped.
+Just hit the _save_ as usual and it's upped.

 What's there for you?
 * Multiple named upload targets